csgillespie/efficientR/main.md

 HDDs were first introduced by IBM in 1956.
 Data is stored using magnetism on a rotating platter, as shown in Figure \@ref(fig:8-2).
 The faster the platter spins, the faster the HDD can perform.
 Many laptop drives spin at either $5400$RPM (Revolutions per Minute) or $7200$RPM.
 The major advantage of HDDs is that they are cheap, making a $1$TB laptop standard.

 <div class="rmdnote">
-<p>In the authors' experience, having an SSD drive doesn't make <strong>much</strong> difference to R. However, the reduction in boot time and general tasks makes an SSD drive a wonderful purchase.</p>
+<p>In the authors’ experience, having an SSD drive doesn’t make <strong>much</strong> difference to R. However, the reduction in boot time and general tasks makes an SSD drive a wonderful purchase.</p>
 </div>

 <div class="figure" style="text-align: center">